guihori/IntroToCompFinalProject/README.md

 y2 + sin(a2) * s2 * t = Fy2

--

-replacing
+substitute the values:
 sqrt( ( x1 + cos(a1) * s1 * t - (x2 + cos(a2) * s2 * t) )^2 + (y1 + sin(a1) * s1 * t - (y2 + sin(a2) * s2 * t) )^2 ) = r1 + r2

-solving for t
+solve for t:
 t = (-sqrt((2 x1 s1 cos(a1) - 2 x1 s2 cos(a2) - 2 x2 s1 cos(a1) + 2 x2 s2 cos(a2) + 2 y1 s1 sin(a1) - 2 y1 s2 sin(a2) - 2 y2 s1 sin(a1) + 2 y2 s2 sin(a2))^2 - 4 (x1^2 - 2 x1 x2 + x2^2 + y1^2 - 2 y1 y2 + y2^2 - r1^2 - 2 r1 r2 - r2^2) (-2 s1 s2 sin(a1) sin(a2) - 2 s1 s2 cos(a1) cos(a2) + s1^2 sin^2(a1) + s1^2 cos^2(a1) + s2^2 sin^2(a2) + s2^2 cos^2(a2))) - 2 x1 s1 cos(a1) + 2 x1 s2 cos(a2) + 2 x2 s1 cos(a1) - 2 x2 s2 cos(a2) - 2 y1 s1 sin(a1) + 2 y1 s2 sin(a2) + 2 y2 s1 sin(a1) - 2 y2 s2 sin(a2))/(2 (-2 s1 s2 sin(a1) sin(a2) - 2 s1 s2 cos(a1) cos(a2) + s1^2 sin^2(a1) + s1^2 cos^2(a1) + s2^2 sin^2(a2) + s2^2 cos^2(a2)))
 t = (sqrt((2 x1 s1 cos(a1) - 2 x1 s2 cos(a2) - 2 x2 s1 cos(a1) + 2 x2 s2 cos(a2) + 2 y1 s1 sin(a1) - 2 y1 s2 sin(a2) - 2 y2 s1 sin(a1) + 2 y2 s2 sin(a2))^2 - 4 (x1^2 - 2 x1 x2 + x2^2 + y1^2 - 2 y1 y2 + y2^2 - r1^2 - 2 r1 r2 - r2^2) (-2 s1 s2 sin(a1) sin(a2) - 2 s1 s2 cos(a1) cos(a2) + s1^2 sin^2(a1) + s1^2 cos^2(a1) + s2^2 sin^2(a2) + s2^2 cos^2(a2))) - 2 x1 s1 cos(a1) + 2 x1 s2 cos(a2) + 2 x2 s1 cos(a1) - 2 x2 s2 cos(a2) - 2 y1 s1 sin(a1) + 2 y1 s2 sin(a2) + 2 y2 s1 sin(a1) - 2 y2 s2 sin(a2))/(2 (-2 s1 s2 sin(a1) sin(a2) - 2 s1 s2 cos(a1) cos(a2) + s1^2 sin^2(a1) + s1^2 cos^2(a1) + s2^2 sin^2(a2) + s2^2 cos^2(a2)))

-because time must be positive we only care about the positive solution
+Because time can only be positive, we only care about the positive solution.